lgroves6/SlicerVAASTTutorials/index.md

 # SlicerVASST Tutorials
-Prior to using any of these tutorials please review SlicerIGT.org and PlusToolkit.org to learn how to connect to the PlusServer to stream image and tracking data into Slicer.
+Prior to using any of these tutorials please review SlicerIGT.org and PlusToolkit.org to learn how to connect to the PlusServer to stream image and tracking data into Slicer

 <img src="Media/PlusServer.PNG" alt = "hi"/>